veroxzik/sdvx-repo/README.md

 # sdvx-repo

-This repo contains my plans and part files for primiarly for DIY controllers, but some arcade owners may find the contents useful as well.
+This repo contains my plans and part files for primarily for DIY controllers, but some arcade owners may find the contents useful as well.

 ## Current Content